What to do in Barcelona in September 2026?

 Neighborhood Festes Majors

-In September, several Barcelona neighborhoods celebrate their Festes Majors, popular festivals deeply rooted in local traditions.
+In September, several Barcelona neighborhoods celebrate their Festes Majors, popular festivals rooted in local traditions.

 - Poblenou: from September 6 to 15, the neighborhood comes alive with concerts, craft markets, and typically Catalan activities.